 MIPS History – Who Invented MIPS?

-In 1997 Hans Von Holst, a Swedish neurosurgeon started doing research about the construction of helmets.
-He joined hands with a scientist at the Royal Institute of Technology, Peter Halldin, to come up with a more evolved version of helmets to avoid brain injuries.
+In 1997 Hans Von Holst, a Swedish neurosurgeon started doing research about helmet construction.
+He joined hands with a scientist at the Royal Institute of Technology, Peter Halldin, to come up with a more evolved version of bicycle helmets to avoid brain injuries.
 Later three biomechanical researchers joined them to form the company MIPS AB.

 The company MIPS AB was founded in 2001, and since then, there have been numerous studies carried out focusing on head and neck injuries.
 Using advanced methodologies, the company focuses on predicting and avoiding head and neck injuries.

 What was once Hans von Holst’s vision to save lives using clinical and technical skills resulted in the first MIPS-equipped helmet in 2007.
 And there was no turning back.
-MIPS has sold more than 14.2 million MIPS BPS technology to more than 103 brands of helmets.
+MIPS has sold more than 14.2 million MIPS BPS technology to more than 103 helmet manufacturers.

 How MIPS Tests Helmets?

 The MIPS helmet test laboratory is situated in Stockholm, Sweden.
-For over twenty years, they have been testing their concepts and design to come up with the safest helmet possible.
+For over twenty years, they have been testing their concepts and design to come up with the safest helmet possible developed together with the helmet brand.

 The MIPS helmet laboratory is a state-of-the-art complex that includes 4 test machines that carry out the experiments.
 They are specially designed to copy real-world cases and with the help of their modern tools and technology, complete data is obtained.
 This data includes collision impressions using advanced cameras so that the scientists could obtain complete data after testing every helmet.